aykit/MyOwnNotes/README.rst

 Contribute
 ==========
-Please take a look at `CONTRIBUTING`_ for information regarding extending this application.
+Please take a look at CONTRIBUTING.rst for information regarding extending this application.

 The information there applies to **translations** and **Issue submissions** as well.